balajirajput96/microsoft-365-agents-toolkit/packages/cli/CONTRIBUTING.md

 ## Prerequisites
 ---

-Verify you have the right prerequisites for building Microsoft 365 Apps:
+Verify you have the right prerequisites for building apps:

 ### M365 account

-The Microsoft 365 Agents Toolkit CLI requires a Microsoft 365 organizational account where Microsoft 365 App is running and has been registered.
+The Microsoft 365 Agents Toolkit CLI requires a Microsoft 365 organizational account where the app is running and has been registered.

 ### Azure account
 The Microsoft 365 Agents Toolkit CLI may require an Azure account and subscription to deploy the Azure resources for your project.

-**_NOTE:_** Don't have a M365 to experience building Microsoft 365 App?
+**_NOTE:_** Don't have a Microsoft 365 tenant to experience building the app?
 Sign up for [M365 Developer Program](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant), which allows you to have a testing tenant with preconfigured permissions.

 ## Setup Development Environment
 ---